cfengine/documentation/guide/writing-policy-and-promises.markdown

 Writing, deploying, and using CFEngine `promises` will generally follow these simple steps:

 1. Using a text editor, create a new file (e.g. `hello_world.cf`).
-2. Create a bundle and promise in the file (see [Test the Workflow With a "Hello World" Promise][Writing Policy and Promises#Test the Workflow With a "Hello World" Promise]).
+2. Create a bundle and promise in the file (see [Example: "Hello World" Promise][Writing Policy and Promises#Example: "Hello World" Promise]).
 3. Save the file on the policy server somewhere under `/var/cfengine/masterfiles` (can be under a sub-directory).
 4. Let CFEngine know about the `promise` on the `policy server`, generally in the file `/var/cfengine/masterfiles/promises.cf`, or a file elsewhere but referred to in `promises.cf`.
 		* Optional: it is also possible to call a bundle manually, using `cf-agent`.